How food safe are your food grade lubricants?

 The following list highlights all the NSF category codes which can be related to products which may be manufactured by a lubrication manufacturer:

 H1: ‘Lubricants, General – incidental contact’.
 This is for lubricants which can be used in and around food processing areas where incidental food contact can be tolerated.
-Only 10PPM contamination is allowable from an NSF H1 lubricant onto a foodstuff.
+HACCP programs will need to establish whether or not contact is ‘incidental’ within the limits prescribed by regulations.

 H2: ‘Lubricants, General – no possibility of food contact’.
 This is for lubricants which can be used in a food processing area providing there can be no contact with the food.
-This category is NOT FOODSAFE although it can be used by lubricant manufacturers to enable them to display the NSF ‘tick mark’ logo on their products so that they appear to be food safe
+This category is NOT FOODSAFE although it can be used by lubricant manufacturers to enable them to display the NSF logo on their products so that they appear to be food safe.

 HT1: This is used for heat transfer oils with incidental food contact.

 A major misconception in the food industry is that an NSF H1 lubricant ensures the safety and integrity of your food products.
-It must be strongly noted that NSF H1 lubricants are only safe for INCIDENTAL food contact (with a maximum allowable level of 10PPM contamination of the lubricant onto a foodstuff).
+It must be strongly noted that NSF H1 lubricants are only safe for INCIDENTAL food contact and there are concentration limits that define ‘incidental’ for different materials.
 This leaves a risk that if an NSF H1 registered lubricant is coming into contact with your foodstuff you may need to carry out a product recall.

-Areas that need to be using direct food contact lubricants include (but are not limited to) hanger bearings in screw conveyors (augers), assembly grease for depositors, mincers and general food processing equipment and for lubrication directly above the food line.
+The areas where benefits can be seen using a dual-registered NSF H1 and 3H material can include (but are not limited to) hanger bearings in screw conveyors (augers), assembly grease for depositors, mincers and general food processing equipment, and for lubrication directly above the food line.

 Another aspect that auditors are now starting to understand and request evidence of is proof that the food grade lubricants being used are actually food grade.
-The only way that this can be proven is if the manufacturer of the food grade lubricants is ISO 21469 approved.
-ISO 21469 ”specifies hygiene requirements for the formulation, manufacture, use and handling of lubricants”*, providing assurance of suitability for use in the food industry.
-This involves annual auditing of the lubricant manufacturers manufacturing plant, quality systems and registration documents.
-ISO 21469 proves that the food safe lubricants are being manufactured in accordance with the recipes that have been registered and approved by NSF and that they are manufactured in a clean and hygienic manner.
+ISO 21469 is a quality standard that ”specifies hygiene requirements for the formulation, manufacture, use and handling of lubricants”*, providing assurance of suitability for use in the food industry.
+This involves external auditing of the lubricant manufacturer’s manufacturing plant, quality systems and registration documents.
+ISO 21469 proves that the food safe lubricants are being manufactured in accordance with the recipes that have been registered with NSF and that they are manufactured in a clean and hygienic manner.

 And finally, when you have the correct level of food safety for your lubricants in a standard traditional grease gun there is no way of knowing what grease has actually been loaded into the grease gun.